Boca Raton, Florida: Water

 The lagoon was dredged in 1894–1895 to form part of the Florida East Coast Canal with a minimum depth of 5 ft and a minimum width of 50 ft.
 After 1895, the lagoon and canal were sometimes called the Spanish River.
 Between 1930 and 1935 the canal was improved to 8 × 100 ft by the federal government and renamed the Intracoastal Waterway.
 It was improved again between 1960 and 1965 to 10 × 125 ft.
 All three versions were subject to shoaling which reduced their depths below the specified minimum.
 Forming part of the northern city limits is the C-15 canal, connecting the El Rio Canal to the Intracoastal Waterway.

-Boca Raton pioneered an innovative means to recycle wastewater that involves selling the recycled water to golf courses, to use for irrigation.
-This system is called the IRIS system.
-Instead of pumping the nutrient laden wastewater out to sea, or under the ground into an aquifer, the IRIS system prevents nutrients from ending up in the ocean, reducing Boca Raton's impact on the problem of toxic algae blooms.
+Boca Raton pioneered an innovative means of recycling nutrient laden wastewater, reducing Boca Raton's impact on the problem of toxic algae blooms.
+Instead of pumping it out to sea, or under the ground into an aquifer, the IRIS system sells recycled water to golf courses to use for irrigation.